 Funding Issues

-The Infrastructure Investment and Jobs Act, combined with the Inflation Reduction Act propose to invest approximately $210 Billion for EV projects by 2030.
+The Infrastructure Investment and Jobs Act, combined with the Inflation Reduction Act proposes to invest approximately $210 Billion for EV projects by 2030.
 Unfortunately, these projects are being delayed, often because of conflicting governmental policies and early-stage technology inadequacies.
 Furthermore, the government is hoping that much of the expense can be assumed by private investors.
 Unless these projects are completed in a timely manner, the probability that the infrastructure can be in place to make EVs a reasonable alternative for the American consumer by the EPA imposed deadlines appears unlikely at this time.

 Conclusion